 As a Church of England school, we promote an environment where all pupils feel accepted and valued as individuals.
 All pupils explore ideas and beliefs through an enquiry approach which encourages a deep level of thinking and allows them to challenge ideas.
 They develop their individual understanding of beliefs, both Christian and other faiths, based on the strong Christian values which are embedded in our school community.
 This will enable them to make their own informed choices and develop their sense of identity and belonging as they grow, within a safe and nurturing school community, without fear or prejudice.

 Science Intent Statement

 The pupils will deepen their respect, care and appreciation for the natural world and be curious about the world around them.
 We offer hands on, practical investigations in order that the pupils will have a real experience of science and to foster a sense of wonder about natural phenomena.
-They are encouraged to develop and use a range of working scientifically skills including questioning, researching and observing for themselves; child-led investigations actively encouraged.
+They are encouraged to develop and use a range of working scientifically skills including questioning, researching and observing for themselves.
+Child-led investigations and taking risks in voicing their opinions and ideas are actively encouraged.
 Scientific language, knowledge and skills are taught and built upon as topics are revisited in different year groups and across key stages.